 - Phillip Smyth of AIPAC spinoff the Washington Institute for Near East Studies:

-- Oz Katerji, yet another ex-Bellingcat “Team” member (sensing a pattern here…)
+- Oz Katerji, a regime-change troll and yet another ex-Bellingcat “Team” member (sensing a pattern here):

 - Borzou Daraghi of the Atlantic Council (another pattern) and formerly Buzzfeed: